 Some individuals are naturally great at this.
 Others find it very hard to influence the behaviours and actions of others.
 This may be due to an inability to connect, lack of credibility, or perhaps just bad communication.

 Self-awareness is an essential place to start when examining your ability to influence.
 How do you interact with others?
 Could you yield better influence outcomes if you diverted from your natural tendencies?

 You may also be surprised at your ability to influence if you paid more attention to the personalities of others, and to your communication methods.

 To help you think through these points, here is a guide on understanding the way you interact with others, and how to influence people.

 First, understand your natural tendencies

 To learn how to be a powerful influence on others, a good place to begin is by understanding the way you naturally interact with others.

 Of course, this may differ between the various groups of people you interact with.
-For example, you may be a more relaxed, forgiving and softer critic when it comes to your children, but much more aggressive, assertive and strict when it comes to the workplace.
+For example, you may be a more relaxed, forgiving, and a softer critic when it comes to your children, but much more aggressive, assertive, and strict when it comes to the workplace.

 In general, if no conscious effort is made to control the way you react in different situations, chances are that you will react in a way that is compatible with your character traits.